ISAITB/docs-tdl/source/constructs/index.rst

     @desc, yes, The description for the validation.
-    @handler, yes, A string value or variable reference identifying the the validation handler (see :ref:`handlers-implementation`). config, no, Zero or more elements to provide configuration for the validation.
+    @handler, yes, A string value or variable reference identifying the the validation handler (see :ref:`handlers-implementation`). property, no, Zero or more elements to provide configuration regarding the setup of the validation handler call that are not passed to the handler.
+Each ``property`` element has a ``name`` attribute and a text content or variable reference as value. config, no, Zero or more elements to provide configuration for the validation.
 Each ``config`` element has a ``name`` attribute and a text content or variable reference as value. input, yes, One more elements for the validation's input parameters.
 See :ref:`handlers-inputs-outputs` for details.